8th Grade Language Arts and Reading:

 This year, I will be taking a closer look at building students’ vocabulary and teaching them skills that will help them to better comprehend a text.
 Below, you will be able to find links to several resources I will be using in the classroom this year.

 This year, most Wednesday class periods will be dedicated to Independent Reading.
-For each trimester, you will be responsible for reading TWO different books and completing the corresponding reading activities (found on the Monopoly Board).
-You will get a reading log and a genre log sheet to fill out.
-Because I want you to be reading a variety of different texts, you are NOT allowed to read more than two books under each genre, and I expect you to be filling out how many pages you are reading week to week.
+For each trimester, you will be responsible for reading TWO different books and completing the corresponding reading activities (found on the Tic-Tac-Toe Board).
+You will get a reading log and I expect you to be filling out how many pages you are reading week to week.

-For every book and activity you finish BEYOND these two books, you will earn Monopoly Cash to spend towards a prize at the end of the year!.
-Some prizes might include: Barnes and Noble Gift Cards, Free Books, Pizza Party, Kindle??? ***Extra books will not count towards the next trimester***
+For every book and activity you finish BEYOND these two books, You will earn Tic-Tac-Toe tickets.
+Tickets can be redeemed for prizes right away or saved up for bigger prizes at the end of the year.
+Prize ideas include; Teacher’s chair for a day, Barnes and Noble Gift Cards, Free Books, Pizza Party and many more options ***Extra books will not count towards the next trimester***

 Each student has a Google Classroom account where teachers can create classes and students can join them.
 Here, I will be posting most of our assignments, especially Article of the Week.
 You will need to submit (TURN IN) your assignments on Google Classroom, not on loose-leaf.
 I will be able to send you comments and feedback through Google Classroom, so make sure you are watching for that.